The Best Hotels in Paris You Can Book With Points

 The rundown: We’re giving Hyatt an extra spot this week because its value is just that good.
 No other brand offers hotels of this quality for rates that low.
 Long may that continue.

 The Hyatt Paris Madelaine is a little different from the first two, but no less spectacular.
 While still insanely luxurious, it taps into the Bohemian feel of the city, lending to a more relaxed and localized feel than some of the classically high-end hotels.
-It’s still sitting in that 25,000-point off-peak category, so an intro bonus like the current 60,000-pointer on the Chase Sapphire Preferred® Card could cover three nights here if you play your cards right.
+It’s still sitting in that 25,000-point off-peak category, so an intro bonus like the on the Chase Sapphire Preferred® Card could cover three nights here if you play your cards right.

 The best hotels in Paris you can book with points: Hilton